 The primary business focus of the Company is on delivering process machinery, automation and turnkey plant solutions for the processing of technical fibres.
 The Company targets global technical fibre markets that are currently experiencing growth and those that are forecast to continue to grow in the medium to long term.
-Carbon fibre remains the largest technical fibre growth area and this is expected to accelerate, for the foreseeable future, despite the impacts of the global pandemic known as 'COVID-19'.
+Carbon fibre remains the largest technical fibre growth area and this is expected to accelerate, for the foreseeable future, despite the impacts of the global pandemic and economic crises.